-In one study, a group of chemotherapy patients were given a 20-minute lower arm or lower leg massage during their treatment.
+In one study, a group of chemotherapy patients received a 20-minute lower arm or lower leg massage during their treatment.

-Vitamin B6 is increasingly recommended as an alternative treatment for pregnant women preferring to avoid anti-nausea medications.
+Vitamin B6 is an alternative treatment for pregnant people preferring to avoid anti-nausea medications.

-- Add protein to your meals: Protein-rich meals may fight off nausea better than meals high in fat or carbs (46).
+- Add protein to your meals: Protein-rich meals may fight nausea better than meals high in fat or carbs (45).